As an any-time-of-year destination, Andorra is packed with cool things to do.

 We might be the most beautiful mountain country in the world, but it does occasionally rain here.
 This is how you can stay busy on those indoor days.

-Other than skiing, duty-free shopping is the other activity that you’ve probably already heard we’re famous for in Andorra.
+Other than skiing, duty-free shopping is the other activity that you’ve probably already heard we’re famous for.

 In Arinsal, we’re close to Andorra la Vella so options from independent boutiques to large shopping centres are just a short drive away.